What are the best things to do in Burlington, VT in winter?

 This should be on top of the list of the best things to do in Burlington VT in winter.
 Lake Champlain freezes over in the cold winter, and the frozen water and winter scenery are breathtaking.
 You should brave the cold and walk along the Burlington Greenway, an eight-mile paved biking and hiking path that runs along the lake.

 The city keeps the path plowed and free of snow and ice the best it can to keep it safe for you.
-But, they do not use any salt or chemicals on the path since it is right next to the lake.
+However, they do not use any salt or chemicals on the path since it is right next to the lake.

 PRO-TIP: If you love Lake Champlain, there are many other pretty outdoor places to see and explore in Vermont in Winter, like covered bridges and Mad River Valley.